Bit array: Basic operations

 Both of these code samples exhibit ideal locality of reference, which will subsequently receive large performance boost from a data cache.
-If a cache line is k words, only about n/wk cache misses will occur.
+If a cache line is $k$ words, only about $\frac{n}{wk}$ cache misses will occur.

 More complex operations

 As with character strings it is straightforward to define length, substring, lexicographical compare, concatenation, reverse operations.
 The implementation of some of these operations is sensitive to endianness.

 Population / Hamming weight

 If we wish to find the number of 1 bits in a bit array, sometimes called the population count or Hamming weight, there are efficient branch-free algorithms that can compute the number of bits in a word using a series of simple bit operations.
 We simply run such an algorithm on each word and keep a running total.
 Counting zeros is similar.
 See the Hamming weight article for examples of an efficient implementation.

 Inversion

 Vertical flipping of a one-bit-per-pixel image, or some FFT algorithms, requires flipping the bits of individual words (so b31 b30 ... b0 becomes b0 ... b30 b31).

-When this operation is not available on the processor, it's still possible to proceed by successive passes, in this example on 32 bits:
+When this operation is not available on the processor, it is still possible to proceed by successive passes, in this example on 32 bits: